nrc-cnrc/EGSnrc/README.md

 ## Installation

-Installation involves downloading the source code, and then configuring EGSnrc for your computer.
+Installation involves downloading EGSnrc files, and then configuring EGSnrc for your computer.
 There are two ways to obtain the source code:

-1. click the `Download ZIP` button on the main project page https://github.com/nrc-cnrc/EGSnrc to download a zipped archive of the code to your machine (and then unzip it);
+1. click the `Download ZIP` button on the main project page https://github.com/nrc-cnrc/EGSnrc to download a zipped archive of the latest version of the code to your machine (and then unzip it);

 2. simply *clone* the git repository on your computer using the git revision control software, via the SSH clone URL `git@github.com:nrc-cnrc/EGSnrc.git`.

-Once you have downloaded the source code by either method, you run a configuration GUI or script to set up and compile EGSnrc software components for your computer.
+Once you have downloaded the source code by either method, download the latest release of the precompiled EGSnrc graphical user interfaces for your platform, from the [releases](https://github.com/nrc-cnrc/EGSnrc/releases) page.

+Finally, you must run the configuration GUI or script to set up and compile EGSnrc software components for your computer.
 Please read the [INSTALL](INSTALL.md) instructions for more details on how to download and configure EGSnrc.

 ## Documentation